A man with serious heart problems has said he is stranded in South Africa with just days of medication left.

 Virgin Atlantic apologised and said it was working to get Mr Walker him home as a priority.

 The Foreign and Commonwealth Office (FCO) said it was "providing consular assistance" to Mr Walker.

 After the South African government imposed strict restrictions on travel to and from the country, Virgin Atlantic suspended all flights.

-The couple managed to book alternative flights with British Airways (BA) and were due to fly home on Sunday, but these flights were also cancelled.
+Mr Walker managed to book alternative flights with British Airways (BA) and was due to fly home on Sunday, but these flights were also cancelled.